|

 me by my hair and jerked my head back.
 The .38 was in my face before I could utter any

-sound, and as Joshua cocked the hammer, I had the funny feeling I was going to
+sound, and as Joshua cocked the hammer, I had the funny feeling I was going to follow in

-follow in my father's footsteps.
-"You made a
+my father's footsteps.

-nobody goes against my wishes!"
-His breath
+wishes, and nobody goes against my wishes!"

-was hot against my face.
+His breath was hot against my face.
 "Have I made myself clear?"
 "Crystal

 clear," I said, finding enough oxygen to utter the words.
 "There's just one problem."